Tiene que nacer un niño azul o tiene que morir los niños para que nos ayuden.

 - Maria Elena Orozco, resident of East Orosi.

-The struggle: Residents in East Orosi are served contaminated groundwater with nitrate levels that regularly exceed the federal health standard.
-Residents must pay twice: once for water they cannot drink from their tap, and again when they drive to buy 5 gallon jugs of water for their families.
+Residents haven't had safe drinking water intermittently for 10 years.
+The groundwater in the area has nitrate levels that regularly exceed the federal health standard.
+Because of this, residents in East Orosi have to pay for water twice - once for water from their tap that they cannot drink, and again when they drive long distances to buy large jugs of potable water for their families.

-The Solution: East Orosi secured Prop.
-84 funding to rehabilitate their existing wells, which is expected to be completed by September 2015.
+CWC has supported East Orosi in securing funding and creating long-term solutions.
+East Orosi secured Prop.
+84 funding to rehabilitate their existing wells; this project was expected to be completed by September 2015 but is still underway.
 The community is also seeking funding to install water meters to help track and conserve their water supply.
-As a long-term solution, plans are underway to consolidate East Orosi’s water system with nearby city Orosi’s and build a new well to serve both communities.
+Additionally, plans are underway to consolidate East Orosi’s water system with nearby city of Orosi’s and to build a new well that will serve both communities.